HypeLights/freeballsweb/README.md

 - **WebGPU API**: Graphics and compute API for the web.
 - **WGSL (WebGPU Shading Language)**: Compute shaders for the physics solver.
 - **AVBD Algorithm**: Physics solver combining position-based dynamics with variational integrators.
+- **Node.js**: Runtime environment for local development and tooling.

 ## Credits & Inspiration